Scolx/scolx-math/QWEN.md

 The project has a comprehensive working implementation with:
 - Integration with step-by-step explanations
 - Differentiation, equation solving, and expression simplification
-- Limits and series expansion (both plain text and LaTeX)
+- Limits and series expansion (plain text)
 - FastAPI web interface with comprehensive validation
-- Complete test coverage for all operations (API, LaTeX, and smoke tests)
+- Complete test coverage for all operations (API and smoke tests)
 - Proper project structure with modular components
 - Code quality tools (black, ruff) configured
 - Safe expression parsing with whitelisted functions and constants
 - Optional SymEngine acceleration for faster computations
-- Support for both plain text and LaTeX mathematical expressions
+- Support for plain-text mathematical expressions
 - Detailed step-by-step explanations for all supported operations